 Python, much like powershell has an interactive help console compiled with the python installation.
 To use the inbuilt help, type the help method "help()".

-To scroll in Python, you will see a –More – footer.
-Press spacebar to skip by page where the page break is the – More – footer of the output.
+When using Python in the terminal prompt you will notice the txt ouput is limited by the width of the Python window.
+To scroll in Python in instances to see more txt you will see a –More – footer, press the <spacebar> key to skip by page where the page break is the – More – footer of the output.

 To view out the official Python blog on using Python on Windows browse to URL https://docs.python.org/3.6/using/windows.html

 When looking during help you will note that some commands do not apply and work in your current shell.
 Python is currently on version 3 which uses different command from legacy Powershell.
 Most Python webpages and help articles written to date all advise on how to use legacy Python commands.
 Two major versions of Python are currently in active use: